Located in: Czechia

 The entry requirements for the admission ranking are based on your secondary school graduation certificate and your results on the entrance exam.
 The exam consists of 60 questions from Biology, Physics, Chemistry and Logic.
 Each subject has 15 questions.
 Applicants have 75 minutes to complete the test.

 Applicants who achieve high results in the written part will be invited for the second part of the entrance exams - the interview.
-Its purpose is to evaluate your English proficiency and your skills to discuss and defend your opinion.
+Its purpose is to evaluate your English proficiency and skills to discuss and defend your opinion.

 There are 11 dormitory buildings in Prague that belong to Charles University.
 They offer low-cost prices but well-equipped rooms and facilities.
 On the first floor of each building, you can find a vending machine for snacks, coffee, and tea.